Parents turn baby into real-life ‘The Elf on the Shelf’

 Whether he’s making shaving cream snowmen on the bathroom mirror, fishing in the bathtub or drinking out of the maple syrup container, Mason sure does live up to the “The Elf on the Shelf” holiday shenanigans.

-Wagner’s favorite poses of her little elf is the one of him hanging out in the family’s Christmas tree and the one of him baking.
+Wagner’s favorite poses of her little elf are the one of him hanging out in the family’s Christmas tree and the one of him baking.